SinghKabirAcct/sahai-kabir-ap-proj-2021/README.md

 How to run the code:

-1. Make sure node.js and python are installed globally
+4. Make sure node.js and python are installed globally and that you did step 3 from the download section.
-2. Type 'py runner.py' into your terminal and press enter.
+5. Type 'py runner.py' into your terminal and press enter.
-3. After following step 3, the terminal should ask you whether or not this is your first time running the code.
-Answer the prompt truthfully or else the config and module files will fail and the code won't work
+6. After following step 3, the terminal should ask you whether or not this is your first time running the code.
+Answer the prompt truthfully or else the config and module files will fail and the code won't work.
-4. The code should run and you should see it prompting you to answer multiple questions and it should run based off of your answers.
+7. The code should run and you should see it prompting you to answer multiple questions and it should run based off of your answers.
-5. Enjoy!!
+8. Enjoy!!